 This gluten-free vegetarian casserole is a cross between eggplant parm and lasagna but it’s way healthier and so delicious!

 A festive, architectural redesign of classic comforting eggplant parmesan, only healthier because the eggplant is baked.

 Tender scallops of boneless chicken coated with crisp breadcrumbs, covered with velvety rich tomato sauce and melted cheese.

-- Here’s the recipe for roasted vegetable lasagna.
+Here’s the roasted vegetable lasagna recipe.
 If you make this I hope you’ll come back to leave a star rating and a comment.
 I’d love to know how what you think!Print

 Roasted Vegetable Lasagna